HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Acupuncturists.

 Acupuncturists use long, fine needles inserted into specific points to treat painful conditions or induce anesthesia.

-A Doctor of Acupuncture is considered a specialist in the field of East Asian medicine, but they are not a medical doctor (such as an MD or DO) unless they hold that qualification as well.
+A Doctor of Acupuncture is considered a specialist in East Asian medicine.
+Still, they are not a medical doctor (such as an MD or DO) unless they hold that qualification.

-Licensed acupuncturists with an earned doctorate degree from an accredited institution of acupuncture or Oriental medicine can use titles like O.M.D. or DAOM, indicating they have achieved a terminal academic degree in their field.
+Licensed acupuncturists with a doctorate degree from an accredited institution of acupuncture or Oriental medicine can use titles such as OMD or DAOM, indicating they have achieved a terminal academic degree in their field.

 A licensed acupuncturist who does not hold an advanced academic degree cannot use “Doctor” without a general medical qualification, as this could lead to legal issues.